arlac77/repository-provider/README.md

 ### supportsBase

-Does the provider support the base name
+Does the provider support the base name.

 #### Parameters